Air Transport International Flight 782: Investigation

 The National Transportation Safety Board (NTSB) launched an investigation into the crash of Flight 782.
 The NTSB noted several events during captain Miga's training at American International Airways and ATI.
 One training captain wrote in a logbook that Miga "would make a good captain."
 However, another stated that Miga did "not exhibit the confidence and command authority necessary to function as a pilot in command.
 I do not recommend he be considered for an upgrade at this time."

 Another check captain noted that Miga had good control of aircraft and cross-checking the instruments, but also recommended that Miga should only conduct domestic flights.
 Despite the recommendation, Miga continued to fly international flights, with an observer providing positive remarks during a flight to Germany on February 14, 1995, two days before the crash.
 Even though his simulator training on three-engine ferry flights was marked "satisfactory" and he had flown two previous three-engine ferry flights as a first officer, Flight 782 was Miga's first three-engine ferry flight as captain.

 First officer Ulmer had failed three flight checks in 1989, 1992, and 1993, and received three notices of disapproval from the Federal Aviation Administration (FAA).
 On all three occasions, Ulmer underwent retraining and passed on the second time.

 Flight engineer Hardy had entered an incorrect minimum control speed of 107 kn instead of the required 116 kn using the Fahrenheit scale instead of Celsius.
 Further, the captain and first officer did not verify the speeds as required.

 The NTSB determined that the accident was caused by the flight crew violating standard operating procedures by inappropriately deciding to continue takeoff when the aircraft was below the calculated rotation airspeed.
 ATI had provided improper training, which resulted in them failing to understand a three-engine takeoff procedure.
 The airline had also provided inadequate rest, resulting in the flight crew being fatigued at the time of the accident, though the NTSB could not conclude if it had degraded their performance.
 In addition, the FAA's oversight of rest regulations and the airline were both poor.

 In popular culture

-The crash will be featured in season 24 of the Canadian documentary series Mayday.
+The crash was featured in season 24, episode 3 of the Canadian documentary series Mayday entitled "Deadly Departure".